imanebelhaj/Banking_app_Internship_2023/README.md

-# Internship_2023_Banking_Web_App

-## Technologies

-- Python
-- Django
-- Bootstrap
-- SQLite

-## Overview

-This project was developed during my 1-month summer internship in 2023 at ITSS GLOBAL.
-It aimed to create an interactive and user-friendly banking website using the Django framework in Python, with a responsive design.
-**Please note:** For a demonstration of the project in action, you can watch a screen-recorded video by [clicking here](https://drive.google.com/file/d/1tcz4yNeFtZuBdVs7bA4Fm7Ft1_waaF7Y/view?usp=drive_link).

-## Features

-### User Interface:
-- **User Authentication:** Users can log in to their bank accounts securely.
-- **Account Information:** Users can view information about their current balance.
-- **Transactions:** Users can make transactions from one account to another.
-The system ensures that users cannot make transactions if their balance is empty.
-- **Transaction History:** Users can view their transaction history.
-- **Support:** Users can contact customer support.
-- **Card Management:** Users can view the cards associated with their accounts.
-- **Profile Management:** Users can manage their profile information.

-### Admin Interface:
-- **Account Management:** Admins can add, delete, and manage user accounts.
-- **Monitoring User Activities:** Admins can monitor user activities, including transactions and messages.
-- **Message Management:** Admins can read messages received from users.

-### Database Integration:
-- **SQLite:** All data for users is stored in an SQLite database, including the following information:

-Name: Users' names are stored for identification purposes.
-Date of Birth : dd/mm/yyy.
-Phone Number: Contact details such as phone numbers are saved to facilitate communication.
-Address: Users' addresses are stored to provide location-specific services.
-Account Number: Each user is assigned a unique account number for transactional purposes.
-Balance: The balance of each user's account is recorded and updated with each transaction.
-Transaction Data: All transaction data, including sender, receiver, amount, and time, is saved.
-Support Messages: Messages sent to the support center are saved for reference.

-This comprehensive storage of user data allows for efficient management of accounts and ensures a smooth banking experience for users.
-The project utilized Python's Django framework, Bootstrap for the front-end, and SQLite for database storage.
-It offers comprehensive banking functionalities for both users and administrators, ensuring secure transactions and efficient management of user accounts and activities.

-## Development Details

-The project utilized Python's Django framework, Bootstrap for the front-end, and SQLite for database storage.
-It offers comprehensive banking functionalities for both users and administrators, ensuring secure transactions and efficient management of user accounts and activities.
+# 🌟 Internship 2023: Banking Web App 🌟

+## 🛠️ Technologies

+- Python 🐍
+- Django 🕸️
+- Bootstrap 🎨
+- SQLite 🗄️

+## 🌐 Overview

+Welcome to my Banking Web App, crafted during my first 1-month summer internship in 2023 at the company ITSS GLOBAL!
+This project brings to life an interactive and user-friendly banking website using Django and Python, with a touch of Bootstrap for a responsive and delightful design.

+**🎥 Check out the demo:** [Watch the video here](https://drive.google.com/file/d/1tcz4yNeFtZuBdVs7bA4Fm7Ft1_waaF7Y/view?usp=drive_link).

+## ✨ Features

+### 🌟 User Interface:

+- **🔒 User Authentication:** Secure login for users.
+- **💰 Account Information:** View current balance and account details.
+- **💸 Transactions:** Transfer funds between accounts, with balance checks.
+- **📜 Transaction History:** Access past transactions with ease.
+- **🛠️ Support:** Reach out to customer support effortlessly.
+- **💳 Card Management:** Manage associated bank cards.
+- **👤 Profile Management:** Update personal profile information.

+### 🛡️ Admin Interface:

+- **📋 Account Management:** Add, delete, and manage user accounts.
+- **👀 Monitoring User Activities:** Keep an eye on user transactions and messages.
+- **✉️ Message Management:** View and manage user messages.

+### 🗃️ Database Integration:

+- **SQLite:** Robust data storage for all user information:

+  - **👥 Name:** Store user names for identification.
+  - **📅 Date of Birth:** dd/mm/yyyy format.
+  - **📞 Phone Number:** Save contact details for communication.
+  - **🏡 Address:** Store addresses for location-specific services.
+  - **🔢 Account Number:** Unique account numbers for transactions.
+  - **💵 Balance:** Keep track of user balances.
+  - **💳 Transaction Data:** Save all transaction details.
+  - **📧 Support Messages:** Archive messages sent to support.

+This comprehensive data storage ensures smooth account management and a seamless banking experience.

+## 💡 Development Details

+Using Python's Django framework, Bootstrap for the front-end, and SQLite for database storage, this project delivers a full suite of banking functionalities.
+It guarantees secure transactions and efficient management for both users and administrators.

 ---

-By Imane Belhaj.
+Crafted with ❤️ by Imane Belhaj.